blindnet-io/sdk-java-client/README.md

 ## About

-This is the Java client-side SDK component of blindnet devkit allowing you to:
+This is the Java client-side SDK of the blindnet encryption engine allowing you to:

 - encrypt and decrypt data for users,
 - and manage user and data encryption keys.